grafana/k6-docs/docs/sources/analyze-results/correlate-results-in-grafana.md

 	You can see a list of visualizations to select.

 	{{< figure src="/media/docs/k6/screenshot-grafana-cloud-edit-panel-view.png" class="docs-image--no-shadow" max-width= "900px" caption="Screenshot of the edit panel" >}}

-### Add a k6 variable

-[Variables](/docs/grafana/latest/dashboards/variables/) allow you to have dynamic dashboards.
-You can use variables in panels to change the panel's data when the variable value changes.

-Grafana Cloud k6 provides the following variables:
-- `Project`
-- `Test`
-- `Test run`

-For example, you can set the `Test run` variable in a k6 panel that visualizes latency.
-If you change the `Test run` value, it displays the latency of the new `Test run`.

-To add a k6 variable to a panel:

-1. Navigate to the dashboard you want to make a variable for and click the **Dashboard settings** (gear) icon at the top of the page.
-2. On the Variables tab, click **Add variable**.
-3. Enter a Name for the variable.
-4. In the Type list, select Query.
-5. On the Datasource list, select `Grafana Cloud k6`.
-6. On Query, select the k6 variable you want.

-	The `Test` variable depends on a `Project`.

-	The `Test run` variable depends on a `Test` from a specific `Project`.
-7. Click **Apply** to add the variable to the dashboard.
-		{{< figure src="/media/docs/k6/screenshot-grafana-cloud-dashboard-with-variable.png" class="docs-image--no-shadow" max-width= "900px" caption="Screenshot of the dashboard with the new variable" >}}